sxbzqx/sxbzqx/README.md

 ## 🍀 About me
 - 🛠️ I'm a Frontend developer.
 - 🌱 Constantly strive to develop and study new technologies.
 - ⏱️ Able to work on complex tasks for a long time.
-- 🎯 Goal: Become a full-stack developer.

 ---

 ## 💻 Technologies I work with